 - RSS Reader. – I use Feedly.
 There are other options out there.
 Let’s face it.
 None of us should just rely on our social networks to unearth all the news for us.
 That’s a good way to miss out on things that fly under the radar, or that aren’t being shared.
 RSS allows me to subscribe to the sites and blogs that I want to absolutely be sure to see every day.
 Feedly is usually my first stop for interesting posts about the various topics I most care about.
 If you’re not familiar with RSS, I highly recommend spending some time with it.

-- Paper.li – Twitter is a fantastic font of information, but no one has time to sit and watch it all day.
+per.li – Twitter is a fantastic font of information, but no one has time to sit and watch it all day.
 There’s no way to possibly keep up with what is being shared by the thousands of accounts I “follow” there.
 Enter Paper.li.
 No matter how much, or how little, I may look at Twitter on a given day, during the early evening hours, I’m going to get an email from Paper.li with a link to my daily newspaper, which just so happens to consist of the links being shared by the people I follow on Twitter that day.
 I have a separate one for each of my Twitter accounts.
 I browse it, typically in the evening, but sometimes with my morning coffee, finding interesting articles that I may want to share, or blog about. –Paper.li has moved to a paid model, where the free newsletter is limited to 5 stories per day.
 I have since started using Nuzzel to collect links from my Twitter feeds for later browsing.

 - Tweetdeck – My absolute go-to Twitter program.
 Sadly, it is no longer available as a desktop application for Windows, or an app for my smartphone, however the website version is great.
 It’s by far the best way to instantly interact with multiple Twitter accounts at the same time, or follow multiple hashtags at once.
 (Like say, following a conference hashtag).
 Again, I don’t necessarily spend a ton of time on Twitter (Unless it’s interacting with other fans during an Ohio State/Dodgers/Islanders game.), but when I want to dip my toes in and see what’s happening, or respond to any mentions, retweets, etc. that’s the place I can go and get it all done across my accounts quickly and efficiently.